RMITLibrary/easy_cite/markdown/rmitharvard.md

 If a webpage does not have an author name (individual or organisation), use the title of the webpage in italics, followed by year of publication.

-If the author's name is an organisation, you can use the shortened name form for your in-text references in parentheses if the organisation uses it regularly and it has become commonly accepted, e.g. 'WHO' rather than 'World Health Organization'.
+If the author's name is an organisation, you can use the shortened name form in parentheses for your in-text citation if the organisation uses it regularly and it has become commonly accepted, e.g. 'WHO' rather than 'World Health Organization'.
 This saves you space.
 The full name is provided in the reference list.

 #### In-text citation: Direct quotes